 SIMMS-WATTS AMPLIFICATION, 20 South Ealing Road, Ealing W5 4QA (from 1969, 181 South Ealing Road W5 4RH) was formed in 1968 out of the Musical Bargain Centre music shop by Dave Watts and electronics designer Rick Watts.
 Their range of PA and instrument amps were favoured by a number of top players, notably John Entwhistle of The Who and Mick Ronson.
 For a time Terry Marshall, son of Jim Marshall worked for Simms-Watts, recruited to set up manufacturing.
 In 1972 the company was acquired by EMI’s Sound & Vision Equipment subsidiary which itself was closed down in 1975.
 Simms went on to set up Dave Simms Music Projects, which for a short time took over the short-lived MARSHALL shop on Ealing Broadway and went on to specialise in DJ gear at now-demolished Project House, 1/5 The Grove Ealing W5 5DX.

 The UNIVERSITY OF WEST LONDON, St Mary’s Road, Ealing W5 5RF – UWL was formed in 2010 from a number of predecessor institutions, notably Ealing Technical College & School of Art.
-According to Spinner.com, this is the top University of Rock, famous musician-students having been Pete Townshend, Roger Ruskin Spear, Ron Wood, Andy ‘Thunderclap’ Newman, Freddie Mercury and John Gotting (‘Johnny G’).
+Almost certainly the most influential university in the history of rock, its musician-students have included: PETE TOWNSHEND, FREDDIE MERCURY, Roger Ruskin Spear, Ron Wood, Andy ‘Thunderclap’ Newman and John ‘Johnny G’ Gotting.
+The influential EALING Club was run as an Ealing Technical College & School of Art venue by student Feri Asgari.
 Other notable alumni include Yellow Submarine animator Ted Powell and two photographers known for their work in rock.
-Tom Wright was a contemporary of Pete Townsend who has taken striking images of The Who, Rolling Stones, Rod Stewart and others.
+Tom Wright was a contemporary of Pete Townshend who has taken striking images of The Who, Rolling Stones, Rod Stewart and others.
 Derek Ridgers is the photographer described by the NME as ‘legendary’ for his work on picturing musicians and club culture for the magazine in the 1970s & 1980s.
 On 29 April 1969, David Bowie made a lunch-hour appearance at the Arts Lab in the main St Mary’s Road building of UWL.
 The student had been lent a PA by nearby manufacturer SIMMS-WATTS AMPLIFICATION.
 Bowie and guitarist John Hutchison were paid £12 for the gig, equivalent to £190 today and played to just a handful of people.
 In July 2013 the contract for the appearance signed by Bowie sold at auction for £3,500.
-Later that year, on 31 October the UWL building witnessed one the earliest public performances by FREDDIE MERCURY as the singer in a band called Wreckage.
+Later in 1969, on 31 October the UWL building witnessed one the earliest public performances by Freddie Mercury as the singer in a band called Wreckage.

 THE VIADUCT, 221 Uxbridge Road, Hanwell W7 3TD – The Bee Gees and CREAM rehearsed here in the pub’s large upstairs function room.
 Cyril Davies played here, as did The Artwoods led by Art Wood — first singer with Blues Incorporated and Ronnie Wood’s elder brother.
 Live music lives on at the Viaduct – it’s one of the main HANWELL HOOTIE venues.